• 歌蕾蒂娅

 • Group Hunting ·α

-When this Operator is assigned to the Control Center, increases Morale of all Operators in the Control Center by +0.05 per hour; Abyssal Hunter Operators in the Base gain Special Bonus (Has Special Interaction Rules with certain skills)
+When this Operator is assigned to the Control Center, increases Morale recovery per hour of all Operators in the Control Center by +0.05; Abyssal Hunters in the Base (excluding Assistants and Activity Room users) gain Special Bonuses (Has Special Interaction Rules with certain skills)

 Group Hunting ·β

-When this Operator is assigned to the Control Center, increases Morale of all Operators in the Control Center by +0.05 per hour; Abyssal Hunter Operators in the Base gain Special Bonus (Has Special Interaction Rules with certain skills)
+When this Operator is assigned to the Control Center, increases Morale recovery per hour of all Operators in the Control Center by +0.05; Abyssal Hunters in the Base (excluding Assistants and Activity Room users) gain Special Bonuses (Has Special Interaction Rules with certain skills)